juliodelacruzz/project_4/README.md

 ## Data Limitations:

-For confidentiality reasons, the data set does not provide us with the company name, salary ranges, or employee names.
+- For confidentiality reasons, the data set does not provide company name, salary ranges, or employee names.
+In addition:
-No employee demographic info (age, gender, education level); No industry sector where company operates;
+- No employee demographic info (age, gender, education level);
+- No industry sector where company operates;
-2016-2020 are pre-pandemic/onset of pandemic years so work-from-home or flexible hours as additional employee benefits are not mentioned;
+- 2016-2020 are pre-/early pandemic years but work-from-home or flexible hours as additional employee incentives are not mentioned in the dataset.

+## Kaggle metrics:
 This score is calculated by Kaggle.

 ### Completeness · 100%